 Eastern Europe is a region of the continent of Europe.
-In total, the Eastern European area of the world accounts for seven countries and three republics, out of the global total number of countries that equates to one-hundred-ninety-six.
+In total, the Eastern European area of the world accounts for seven countries and three republics, out of the global total number of countries that equates to 196.

 The United Nations classifies Eastern Europe as including the following countries…

 The country’s capital is Prague.
-The current population of the Czech Republic as of 2019 comes to about 10,629,676 people, which is 0.14% of all people in the world.
+The Czech Republic's current population is about 10.7 million, which is 0.14% of all people in the world.
 With a total area of 30,450 square miles, the Czech Republic ranks as the 115th largest country based on physical dimensions.
-The population density calculated as being about three-hundred-fifty people per square mile of land in the Czech Republic.
+The population density is calculated as about 350 people per square mile of land in the Czech Republic.

 The Republic of Poland is known for being the most religious-minded country in all of Europe.
 The Polish country is the place to go for a look at some of the most beautiful natural scenery you'll ever have the pleasure of seeing.

-Called the Slovak Republic in official terms, Slovakia is like many other Eastern European countries in that it is entirely surrounded by land.
-To the north of Slovakia lies Poland, while in the opposite direction, Hungary borders the southern edge of Slovakia.
+Called the Slovak Republic in official terms, Slovakia is like many other Eastern European countries in that it is surrounded by land.
+To the north of Slovakia lies Poland, while Hungary borders the southern edge of Slovakia.
 The Slovak Republic also shares boundaries with Ukraine, Austria, and the Czech Republic.
-The population of Slovakia is just under five-and-a-half million people.
-As of 2019, there are about 5,450,987 people who call Slovakia their home, which is a slight increase in population size compared to the prior year -- 0.02% to be specific.
-The boundaries of Slovakia's land surround roughly 18,567 square miles, meaning that for every square mile of land in Slovakia, there are an estimated number of 294 people.
+The population of Slovakia is just under 5.5 million people.
+About 5.5 million people call Slovakia their home, which is a slight increase in population size compared to the prior year -- 0.02% to be specific.
+The boundaries of Slovakia's land surround roughly 18,567 square miles, making the population density about 294 persons per square mile.

 As a country predominantly comprised of mountainous regions, Slovakia is a prime place to spend your winters, especially if you love cold weather and all sorts of snow-related sports.
 The capital of the Slovak Republic is Bratislava, which is a major city located in the westernmost part of Slovakia.
 Bratislava is so far west that it almost appears to sit outside of the Slovakian borders, but don't be fooled.
 The capital is definitely within the confines of Slovakia.